concord-consortium/lab/readme.md

 #### Pushing the gh-pages branch to a remote server

-If you have ssh access to the EC2 server, deploying the changed client code is simple:
+If you have ssh access to lab.dev.concord.org, deploying the changed client code is simple:

-    ssh deploy@<temporary EC2 domain name> "cd /var/www/public; git pull"
+    ssh deploy@lab.dev.concord.org "cd /var/www/public; git pull"

 ## Molecular Modeling Examples: